 Barry’s recent activities have included tenure as an adjunct professor at NYU Steinhardt Performing Arts Department in songwriting as well as involvement in the NYU Summer Songwriting Workshop.
 He comments, “I was a guest speaker for ten years at The Berklee School Of Music in Boston and for the past four years, I’ve taught at NYU.
 I’m comfortable in this environment and I’ve worked with some truly talented students.
 I’m truly happy to pass on the knowledge, including everything I learned from great record men like Clive Davis, Ahmet Ertegun, and (Jive Records President) Clive Calder.”
 Barry was recently inducted into “The SoulMusic Hall Of Fame” as a producer/arranger which he considers a thrill and an honor to be a part of.

-Noting that he “still loves being in the studio…I could do it every day!”, Barry’s newest projects include tracks on Najee’s best-selling jazz/R&B album, “Poetry In Motion” and work on a Billy Ocean album of brand new songs for 2018.
+Noting that he “still loves being in the studio…I could do it every day!”, Barry’s newest projects include tracks on Najee’s best-selling jazz/R&B album, “Poetry In Motion”, co-writing with Steve Perry on his newest album release "TRACES" and work on a Billy Ocean album of brand new songs for 2019.